phenogit/phenogit.github.io/kit-korner-notes.markdown

                 4D: Natural slam try
                 4S: RKC
-            3H: Promises a singleton/void, regardless of strenth, not worth forcing to game
+            3H: Promises a singleton/void, regardless of strenth, not worth forcing to game 1S
+            1N: Vulnerable, 11-13 balanced, definitely at least 2 spades.
+Also, will never raise on 3 card support 2 way checkback follow up
+                2C: Relay to 2D, either to play 2D.
+After that most bids are natural invites.
+Followed by 3N shows 5 spades, choice of games.
+                2D: Game forcing checkback.
+Opener will show, by priority: 4 card heart suit, 3 card spade support, or a 5 card minor.
+He bids 2N with 2=3=4=4 shape
+                    2H: Must bid 2H on any hand with 4 hearts, may or may not have 3 spades
+                        2S: Natural, showing a 5 card spade suit.
+Natural bidding after that
+                            3S: Does not show slam interest, 3 card support and not the worst piece of trash
+                            4S: Fast arrival jump -- worst possible hand he can have with 3 card support and desire to play in spades
+                        2N: Asks about partner's distribution.
+You would be able to determine his exact shape without going beyond 3N.
+After finding his shape, you could either bid 3N or:
+                            1) Arrange to sign off at game in any suit
+                            2) Arrange to make a moderate slam try in any suit or notrump
+                            3) Make a very strong slam try in any suit
+                            4) Bid RKC for any suit Other non-jumps are sign offs
+                Jumps below game are natural slam tries
         2N: Natural invite
             3C: Natural, both minors, non-forcing
             3D: Natural, non-forcing